-Make new works of art and unleash your creativity during lock down.
-Each week we will set a new theme to inspire you to create, or simply do your own thing.
-There are no boundaries to what art form you choose, write, draw, film, paint, perform, photograph, sew or sculpt it’s up to you.
+The public were invited to make new works of art and unleash their creativity during lock down.
+Each week a new theme was set to inspire people to create.
+There were no boundaries to what art form people chose they could write, draw, film, paint, perform, photograph, sew or sculpt.

 At this extremely challenging time, we believe that the power of creativity to unite people and support them to maintain good mental health is more important than ever.
 At this unprecedented time of change people have found they have more chance to try new things, get back to a long-lost hobby or adapt new ways to express their creativity.
 This simple activity will give Ribble Valley’s community the chance to connect and inspire during lockdown.